 Take for example the Gulf of Mexico “dead zone.”
 This water area has little to no oxygen within its borders and can kill fish and marine life that swim into its regions.
 In 2015, the ‘dead zone’ spanned 6,474 square miles of the Gulf and was above average in size than forecasted by various oceanic and atmospheric global agencies and watch-groups.

-Normally, when issues have such a negative environmental impact, as does agricultural runoff, global preventative action is taken to halt its continuation.
+Normally, when issues such as this have such negative environmental impact, global preventative action is taken to halt its continuation.
 However, no substantial measures have been taken on this issue.
-The question becomes: “Why?”.
-The truth is, in order to meet the food demands of a rapidly growing population, traditional farming and its associated fertilizers and irrigation systems are necessary.
+Why?
+Well, the truth is in order to meet the food demands of a rapidly growing population, traditional farming and its associated fertilizers and irrigation systems are necessary.
 Between 1961 and 1999, land under irrigation has increased by 97 percent, nitrogen use in farming has increased by 638 percent, and phosphate fertilizer use has increased by 203 percent.
 Nitrogen and phosphate are the two main nutrients that lead to algal blooms, low water oxygen, increased water acidity, and a loss in biodiversity.
-Furthermore, irrigation has been the largest contributor to increased food yield in the past half century; China, India and the US would all need two to three times more cropland for farming than at present if irrigation was not implemented.
+Furthermore, irrigation has been the largest contributor to increased food yield in the past half century; China, India and the US would all need two to three times more cropland for farming than at current rates if irrigation was not implemented.

-So… what are we to do to if the global food demand is destroying our marine habitats?
+So… what are we to do to then if our global food demand is destroying our marine habitats?
 Firstly, large-scale farms need to do more in ensuring proper water waste procedures in their irrigation systems and in employing more efficient systems to minimize water waste.
-Secondly, agricultural runoff can also occur through water waste runoff from animal waste and this must be effectively addressed moving forward.
+Secondly, agricultural runoff can also occur through water waste runoff from animal waste from animal farming, and this must be effectively addressed moving forward.
 Lastly, new innovative technologies need to be harnessed and employed to reduce both the use of fertilizer, and the blind and broad use of irrigation.